Complex and Adaptive Dynamical Systems: A Primer: Criticality in Dynamical Systems

-\section{Criticality in dynamical systems}
+\section{Criticality in Dynamical Systems}

-\underline{\bf Length scales}\\ Any physical or complex system has normally well defined time- and space-scales.
-As an example we take a look at the Schr\"odinger equation for the Hydrogen atom, where

-is the Laplace operator.
-We do not need to know the physical significance of the parameters to realize that we can rewrite the differential operator $H$, called the `Hamilton operator', as The length scale $a_0=0.53\,\AA/Z$ is called the `Bohr radius' and the energy-scale $E_R=13.6\,{\rm eV}$ the `Rydberg energy', which corresponds to a frequency scale of $E_R/\hbar = 3.39\cdot10^{15}\,{\rm Hz}$.
-The energy-scale $E_R$ determines the ground-state energy and the characteristic excitation energies.
-The length-scale $a_0$ determines the mean radius of the ground-state wavefunction and all other radius-dependent properties.
+\runinhead{Length Scales} Any physical or complex system {normally has} well defined time and space scales.
+As an example we take a look at the Schr\"odinger equation for the hydrogen atom, where is the Laplace operator.
+We do not need to know the physical significance of the parameters to realize that we can rewrite the differential operator $H$, called the \hbox{\qut{Hamilton} operator}, as The length scale $a_0=0.53\,\AA/Z$ is called the \qut{Bohr radius} and the energy scale $E_R=13.6\ {\rm eV}$ the \qut{Rydberg energy}, which corresponds to a frequency scale of $E_R/\hbar = 3.39\cdot10^{15}\,{\rm Hz}$.
+The energy scale $E_R$ determines the ground state energy and the characteristic excitation energies.
+The length scale $a_0$ determines the mean radius of the ground state wavefunction and all other radius-dependent properties.

 Similar length scales can be defined for essentially all dynamical systems defined by a set of differential equations.
-The damped harmonic oscillator and the diffusion equations, e.g., are given by The parameters $1/\gamma$ and $1/\omega$ respectively determine the time scales for relaxation and oscillation, $D$ is the diffusion constant.
+The damped harmonic oscillator and the diffusion equations, e.g.\ are given by The parameters $1/\gamma$ and $1/\omega$, respectively, determine the time scales for relaxation and oscillation, {and} $D$ is the diffusion constant.

-\underline{\bf Correlation function}\\ A suitable quantity to measure and discuss the properties of the solutions of dynamical systems like the ones defined by Eq.\ (\ref{automata_damped_diff_eq}) is the equal-time correlation function $S(r)$, which is the expectation value Here $\rho(t_0,\vec x)$ denotes the particle density, for the case of the diffusion equation or when considering a statistical mechanical system of interacting particles.
-The exact expression for $\rho(t_0,\vec x)$ depends in general on the type of dynamical system considered, for the Schr\"odinger equation $\rho(t,\vec x)= \Psi^*(t,\vec x) \Psi(t,\vec x)$, i.e.\ the probability to find the particle at time $t$ at the point $\vec x$.
+\runinhead{Correlation Function} A suitable quantity to measure and discuss the properties of the solutions of dynamical systems like the ones defined by Eq.~(\ref{automata_damped_diff_eq}) is the equal-time correlation function $S(r)$, which is the expectation value Here $\rho(t_0,\textbf{\textit{ x}})$ denotes the particle density, for the case of the diffusion equation or when considering a statistical mechanical system of interacting particles.
+The exact expression for $\rho(t_0,\textbf{\textit{ x}})$ {in general depends} on the type of dynamical system considered{;} for the Schr\"odinger equation $\rho(t,\textbf{\textit{ x}})= \Psi^*(t,\textbf{\textit{ x}}) \Psi(t,\textbf{\textit{ x}})$, i.e.\ the probability to find the particle at time $t$ at the point $\textbf{\textit{ x}}$.